John DeWitt (athlete): Track and field

 DeWitt was also a member of Princeton's track team.
 He set a record in 1903 with a throw of 168 feet and four inches.
 He represented the United States at the 1904 Summer Olympics held in St. Louis.
 In the hammer throw competition, DeWitt finished in second place, winning the silver medal.
 John Flanagan won the gold medal, though his winning throw fell short of DeWitt's record set the prior year.

-Later years
+Later life

 After graduating from Princeton, DeWitt was employed by the National Bag Corp.
 He married Elsie Casey in 1915.
 He also served as an assistant football coach at Princeton for a time.
 He died in July 1930 at age 49 after suffering a heart attack while traveling by train from his home in Fairfield, Connecticut, to New York City to attend an appointment with a cardiologist.